bajwan/263/sorting/PITCHME.md

 [Cards](https://deck-of-cards.js.org/)
 ---
-And even though this algorithm looks a bit different then some of our others (since we are visualizing a tree), the AlgoRhythmics dance this algo for us as well:
+And even though this algorithm looks a bit different then some of our others (since we are visualizing a tree), the AlgoRythmics dance this algo for us as well:

 https://www.youtube.com/watch?v=Xw2D9aJRBY4
 ---